yuriyt2/mp3_app/README.md

-# mp3 app
+# MP3 APP
-## An app that plays MP3s from remote locations.
+## An application that plays MP3s from cloud storage.

 -This app will require users to sign up for a cloud storage service (dropbox, google drive, ftp server).